As a 14 year certified personal fitness, I’ve seen it all in the weight room.

 From people who have just stepped inside a gym for the first time in their life to gym rats who basically live there 7 days a week.

-It’s no surprise to me when I hear people complaining about elbow pain when lifting weights.
+It’s no surprise to me when I hear people complaining about elbow pain when lifting weights and working out.

 The first thing to take into consideration is, are you lifting too much weight?